dizcza/LCD_ILI9341_TouchScreen/README.md

 * set PA1 to logical 0
 * set PA8 to logical 1
-* set PB10 in input mode, pullup
+* set PB10 in input mode
 * set PA4 in analog mode
 * get value from ADC2 channel 4